grantseltzer/go-disass/README.md

 2) rop-tool - a tool that finds locations of rop-gadgets in a x86_64 ELF binary and prints to stdout

-3) syscall-accumulate - a tool that finds all directreferencesto syscallsin a x86_64 ELFbinary and prints the list to stdout.
+3) syscall-accumulate - a tool that finds all direct references to syscalls in a x86_64 ELF binary and prints the list to stdout.

 See associated blog post [here](https://www.grant.pizza/blog/dissecting-go-binaries)